brucex11/electronix_microelec_neamen/run/chap03/README_Chap03.md

 3.2: For NMOS devices described in Exercise TYU 3.1e, calculate conduction param Kn.
 * ./chap03/testunder/test3_02, textbook pg 145
+* ./doc/testunder/chap03_testunder3_02.md  for explanation of λ in context of MOSFET conduction parameter calculation Kn/Kp (there is none).

 ## Problems
 3.1: Calculate the drain current in an NMOS transistor.
-* problem/prob3_01.py, textbook page PP
+* problem/prob3_01.py, textbook page 194
 * keywords: `iDS_in_saturation`  `iDS_in_NONsaturation`

+3.2: Calculate Kn and vDS using ratio of equations for iDS in nonsaturation.
+* problem/prob3_02.py, pg 194
+* keywords: `ratio_equations_iDS_in_nonsaturation`

 # Notes